Sales 08 9416 0888

 Identify the equipment you’ll need

-Depending on your hobbies, and plans make sure you’re well prepared with all the right equipment ready to go.
+Depending on your hobbies, and plans make sure you’re well prepared with all the right subaru forester accessories ready to go.
 If you need help with installation – feel free to talk to our team at City Subaru, they’ll make sure you’re fully prepared for the big trip.
 Here are some items to consider:

 • All-terrain tyres.
 If you’re planning on doing plenty of overland driving, you’ll want to invest in some of these.
 Thicker and better on the rough, your car will not only feel more capable on sandy tracks, but you’ll thank yourself down the track when you’re driving after a storm.
 Consider a spare tyre rig for the back – this will free up room in the boot for other equipment and clothing.